ngneat/hotkeys/README.md

 ## Usage

-Few libraries are as easy to use as hotkeys.
 The first step is to add `HotkeysModule` in your `AppModule`.

-Hotkeys injects a service, a directive, and a component, application-wide, so there's no need to import Hotkeys in each of your submodules.

 Once you've done this, there are two ways to start adding shortcuts to your application.

 1. Using a directive directly on your target view.
-2. Using a global service code-behind..
+2. Using a global service code-behind.

 ## Hotkeys Directive
-Using the directive only requires adding `[hotkeys]` to a view element and pass in a shortcut.
+Using the directive only requires importing `HotkeysModule` and adding `[hotkeys]` to a template element and pass in a shortcut.
 As you can see in the example down below, shortcuts are formatted as a string listing the keys separated by a period character.

 ```html
 <div [hotkeys]="'meta.a'" (hotkey)="handleHotkey($event)" tabindex="1">